-The unique stable matching $M$ on a segment $v_1, v_2, ..., v_k$ falls into exactly one of the following categories: \begin{enumerate} \item $M$ covers both $v_1$ and $v_k$; \item $M$ covers either $v_1$ or $v_k$; \item $M$ covers neither $v_1$ or $v_k$. \end{enumerate} In each step of our algorithm, a segment is chosen and a matching is fixed on it.
-The segment and some of the forbidden edges adjacent to it is then removed from the graph.
+The unique stable matching $M$ on a segment $\langle v_1, v_2, ..., v_k \rangle$ falls into exactly one of the following categories: \begin{enumerate} \item $M$ covers both $v_1$ and $v_k$; \item $M$ covers either $v_1$ or $v_k$; \item $M$ covers neither $v_1$ nor $v_k$. \end{enumerate} In each step of our algorithm, a segment is chosen and a matching is fixed on it.
+The segment and some of the forbidden edges adjacent to it are then removed from the graph.
 This is done in the following way in these three cases.

 In case~1, an optimal solution arises from choosing~$M$.
 If a forbidden edge $e$ is incident to either $v_1$ or $v_k$, it cannot block~$M$.
 Nor can it block any superset of $M$ in the original instance, so $e$ can be deleted.
 In case~2, again the optimal solution arises from choosing~$M$.
 Without loss of generality suppose that $v_1$ is covered.
 As in case~1, if a forbidden edge is incident to $v_1$, it cannot block a superset of $M$ in the original instance.
 Now suppose that a forbidden edge $e$ is incident to~$v_k$.
 Edge $e$ may block $M$, and may also block a superset of $M$ in the original instance, so it is retained.